EV Charging Glossary

 Type 2 plugs allow for up to three-phase power.
 In private settings, charging power up to 22kWh is commonplace, whilst power levels of 43kWh (AC, 63A, 400V) are able to be utilised at public charging stations.

 The majority of public charging stations are built with Type 2 sockets, similar to modern EV’s (post 2018).
-All mode 3 charging cords are compatible with this socket type, with EV’s capable of being charger with both Type 1 and Type 2 plugs.
+All mode 3 charging cords are compatible with this socket type, with EV’s capable of being charged with both Type 1 and Type 2 plugs.

 Type 2 is the Australian AC standard